Macao Cultural Centre

-History
+The Macao Cultural Centre (MCC; 澳門文化中心; Centro Cultural de Macau) is a cultural centre in Sé, Macau.
 The cultural centre was founded in 1999 with a cost of US$100 million.
 In August 2017, the roof of the cultural center was damaged due to Typhoon Hato.

-Architecture

-The cultural center is housed in a five-storey building with a total area of 45,000 m2.
+The cultural centre is housed in a five-storey building with a total area of 45,000 m2.
+The cultural centre regularly holds musical performances.

-Activities

-The cultural center regularly hold musical performances.